Jason10897/UniConn/README.md

 ## Available Scripts

-In the project directory, you can run:
+In the project directory, build the project by running:

+### `npm install`

+Then you can run:

 ### `npm start`